Legal Framework for AI & Copyright

 European Union

-The EU is developing comprehensive AI regulation through the AI Act, which includes provisions affecting copyright.
-EU copyright law generally requires human authorship, similar to the U.S. The EU has also been proactive in requiring transparency about AI training data.
+The EU AI Act's copyright compliance obligations went into force on August 2, 2025, requiring AI developers to provide detailed summaries of copyrighted training data and respect rights holders' opt-out requests.
+Full enforcement begins August 2026.
+EU copyright law generally requires human authorship, similar to the U.S., and the EU has been proactive in requiring transparency about AI training data.

 United Kingdom